PawseySC/containers-openfoam-workshop/_episodes/05_useOverlayFSForReducingNumberOfFiles.md

 objectives:
 - Use OverlayFS for saving results and reduce the number of files in the host file system
 keypoints:
-- Hola
+- Singularity can deal with an OverlayFS, but only one OverlayFS can be mounted per container instance
+- As each core writes results to a single `processorN`, this works for saving results inside each `overlayN`
+- Unfortunately, the `reconstructPar` tool cannot read results from several `overlayN` files.
+Therefore, results must be taken out before reconstruction.
+- Last point may seem like a killer, but extraction and reconstruction may be performed in small batches avoiding the appearence of many files at the same time for the Meta Data Server.
 ---

 Due to multiple factors, users may have the need to keep using old versions of OpenFOAM.

 Versions of OpenFOAM lower-than OpenFOAM-6 and OpenFOAM-v1812 do not count with a functional `fileHandler collated` + `ioRanks` option.
 Therefore, there is not other option but the standard `uncollated` fileHandling.

-And, as we have noticed previously, this standard fileHandling has the danger of producing a large amount of files.
+As metioned previously, standard uncollated fileHandling has the danger of producing a large amount of files.
 It is not uncommon for some of our users to reach the order of millions of files.

 When users hit the presence of a large amount of files, they start facing problems for handling them.

-But that is not the only problem.
-Another big problem is the overload of the shared file systems, which affect the performance of the supercomputers themselves, affecting all of our user base.
+But the main larger problem is the **overload of the metadata server** of our shared file systems, which affect the performance of the supercomputers themselves, affecting all of our user base.

+Currently, Pawsey restricts the quota for the users to a maximum of 1 million files/directories (ioNodes).
+But many still have the need for a larger quota.

-One option to reduce the amount of files that the system observes is the use of virtual file systems.
-These virtual file systems are indeed a single file from our metadata server point of view.
+One option to reduce the amount of files that the system observes is the use of **virtual file systems**.

+These virtual file systems are indeed a single file from the metadata server point of view.
 But the virtual file system is able to handle thousands of files at the interior.

-Here we exemplify the use of OverlayFS virtual file systems (that singularity containers can read and write) to save results inside.
+Here we exemplify the use of OverlayFS virtual file systems (that singularity containers can read and write) to save OpenFOAM results inside.

 In this way, the amount of files observed by our metadata server is reduced, while the user expands their capability of saving many result files (even in the order of millions).
 The example is managed with a series of scripts:

 - cd into the directory where the provided scripts are.
 In this case we'll use OpenFOAM-2.4.x.